prantlf/minified-size/README.md

 ## Release History

+* 2019-06-21   v2.0.0   Print results for each file early; do not wait, until all are processed
 * 2019-06-21   v1.2.0   Support stylesheets (CSS) and web pages (HTML)
 * 2019-06-20   v1.0.0   Support full Unicode and prints better error messages
 * 2018-08-31   v0.2.2   Support Windows paths